Looks for schedules that match your input. You can search according to the schedule name, process and environment name.

 The name of the environment that is used in a given schedule.

 Displays the time when the execution of the process is scheduled.
 The time is displayed according to the time zone you selected when creating the schedule.
+For schedules that have been disabled, Disabled is displayed instead.

 Next Run Time